TexasInstruments/edgeai-tensorlab/README.md

 - To set TIDL_TOOLS_PATH and LD_LIBRARY_PATH used to point to the correct tidl_tools for a device
 - To choose the correct preset (of compilation flags) from the dictionary TARGET_DEVICE_SETTINGS_PRESETS in [constants.py](./edgeai_benchmark/constants.py)

+More details regarding SoCs and devices can be seen at the [EdgeAI landing repository](https://github.com/TexasInstruments/edgeai/blob/main/readme_sdk.md).

 <hr>

 ## Version information